AI Recruiting

 3. Improved Candidate Experience

-Contrary to concerns about "robotic" interactions, candidates prefer Voice AI interviews:
+Contrary to concerns about "robotic" interactions, candidates increasingly embrace Voice AI interviews:

 4. Data-Driven Decision Making